Marcia Milgrom Dodge

-Marcia Milgrom Dodge (born April 28, 1955) is a Tony-nominated American director and choreographer based in New York City, NY.
-Dodge is best known for directing and choreographing the award-winning 2009 Kennedy Center/Broadway revival of the musical Ragtime.She is also a playwright and instructor.
+Marcia Milgrom Dodge (born April 28, 1955) is an American theater director, choreographer, playwright and instructor.
+She is known for her work on the 2009 revival of the musical Ragtime, which she both directed and choreographed at the Kennedy Center in Washington DC, and then on Broadway in New York City.
+For this work, she won a Helen Hayes Award for Outstanding Director and was nominated for a Tony Award for Best Direction of a Musical.

 Career

-Dodge got her BA in Speech Communications & Theatre from the University of Michigan in 1977, where she also pursued a minor in Dance.
-She continued with Postgraduate studies in Jazz, Tap and Modern dance.
+Dodge got her BA in Speech Communications & Theatre from the University of Michigan in 1977, where she also pursued a minor in dance.
+She continued with postgraduate studies in jazz, tap and modern dance.

-Dodge served as associate choreographer for the Broadway musical High Society (1998).
-Off Broadway, she choreographed Life is Not A Doris Day Movie (1982), Romance Language (1984), Romance in Hard Times (Public Theatre 1989), Closer Than Ever (1989), The Waves (1990), and The Loman Family Picnic (Manhattan Theatre Club 1993).
+Dodge began her work Off-Broadway, where she choreographed Life is Not A Doris Day Movie (1982), Romance Language (1984), Romance in Hard Times (Public Theatre 1989), Closer Than Ever (1989), The Waves (1990), and The Loman Family Picnic (Manhattan Theatre Club 1993).
+She made her Broadway debut as associate choreographer for the Broadway musical High Society (1998).

+In Washington, D.C., Dodge choreographed Sullivan and Gilbert at the Kennedy Center in 1983, directed Tell Me on a Sunday (2002) with Alice Ripley at the Kennedy Center, and choreographed On The Town (1989), Closer Than Ever, Merrily We Roll Along (1990), and Of Thee I Sing (1992) (Helen Hayes Award Nomination for Outstanding Choreography), all at the Arena Stage.
+She directed several productions of Ain't Misbehavin', first at Virginia Stage in 1991, followed by River Arts Repertory, Berkshire Theatre Festival, Cleveland Play House, Alabama Shakespeare Festival, Huntington Theatre, Pittsburgh Public Theatre, and the Philadelphia Drama Guild, receiving two Barrymore Award nominations for Outstanding Choreography and Best Musical.

-She also directed and choreographed Radio Gals (John Houseman Theatre, 1996) and Seussical for TheatreWorks USA (Lucille Lortel Theatre, 2007), receiving a Lucille Lortel Award nomination for Outstanding Choreography, and consulted for Cooking (Minetta Lane Theatre, 2004).
+Dodge has also directed and choreographed Radio Gals (John Houseman Theatre, 1996) and Seussical for TheatreWorksUSA (Lucille Lortel Theatre, 2007), receiving a Lucille Lortel Award nomination for Outstanding Choreography.
+She was also consulted for the physical theatre production Cookin' (Minetta Lane Theatre, 2004).

 With the revival of Ragtime in 2009, she became the first woman to direct a major musical produced by the Kennedy Center.
 This production was nominated for six Helen Hayes Awards and won four, including an Outstanding Director award for Dodge.
 The Broadway transfer of this production went on to receive 7 Tony nominations in 2010, including one for Dodge for Best Direction.